olus2000/mycelium/README.rst

   of the rolls. ``<dice>`` can be multiple space-separated dice specifiers in the ``XdY`` format (indicating rolling a ``Y``-sided die ``X`` times).

+``:card <name>``
+  Fetches a card from the `netrunnerdb.com API`_ according to the query in ``<name>`` and responds with the link to that card's image or an error message.
+The query can be an arbitrary printing search query, but it will only return at most one card anyway so it's most useful with specific card names.

 ``:echo <message>``
   A test command.
 The bot should respond with ``<message>``.